Frozen-Potato/Library-Management-System/Doc/Version-0.2/SAD.md

 ## 1. Overview

-The **Library Management System (LMS)** is designed to manage and serve large volumes of digital media — such as e-books, audio, video, and documents — with support for metadata management, full-text search, high availability, and horizontal scalability.
+The **Library Management System (LMS)** is designed to manage and serve large volumes of digital media, such as e-books, audio, video, and documents with support for metadata management, full-text search, high availability, and horizontal scalability.

 The architecture follows **a modular layered monolithic design** inspired by **Clean Architecture** and **Domain-Driven Design (DDD)** principles.